CHSSA Middle School State Championship

 Personally, I debated NDT for the University of Houston in the early 80's.
 Achieving out rounds at major national tournaments and debating at both the NDT and CEDA Nationals.
 I have coached all debate events and many speech events.
 My policy teams won St. Marks and Memorial TOC tournaments and enjoyed success nationally.
 My students were also successful on Texas UIL and local circuits.
 I have had debate teams, LD debaters, extemp speakers and congress entries placed 1st or 2nd in Texas and have also coached a state oratory champion.

 Currently, I consult and do debate on the side from home.
 I'm 62 years old.
 Concerns or questions about a judge that age are addressed below.
+The two biggest concerns are usually handling "speed" and "progressive" arguments.
+Speed with style and good technique is one thing speed that seems like a stream of consciousness is another.
+As for what progress is or progressive is, well that depends on your experiences.

 I am open to alternative approaches to resolutions but also enjoy frameworks employed in the past.
 Debating and coaching in Houston and teaching at the UTNIF for a decade definitely shaped my my ability to listen to different types of frameworks - or what the debate is supposed to mean or accomplish.
 I have coached at so many levels, for many years on different topics - instead of seeing differences I see many similarities in the way arguments are framed evolve.
 I debated when it was highly questionable to do anything beyond policy debate - even counterplans, much less conditional frameworks, but being from a small squad (in a different info environment - when access to research and evidence was definiteley privileged) we pursued the edge strategies - such as hypothesis testing to level the field.
 Coaching in policy we ran all range of arguments.
-Overtime shifting to a more critical approach.
+Over time shifting to a more critical approach.
 Once again in response, in part, to the changing information space.
 On an education topic we went deep all year on Critical Pedagogy and on a criminal justice - Constitutive Criminology.
 There are very few rules in debate.
 What policy debate means and what my vote means are for grabs by both teams.
 I'm not into labels at way to define myself.
 If I had to pick a term it would be: Critic of Argument

 A couple of notes